Traveling to Amsterdam on a Budget

 As the Netherlands is one of the few countries that have “legalized” cannabis, (There are still regulations, you can find more on this topic here) Amsterdam coffee shops are for sure in the bucket list experiences of many tourists that come visit, from cannabis savvys to curious first-timers.

-My advice: Don’t underestimate the effect, I did that mistake myself.
-Even if you’ve tried cannabis in the past, the dutch quality is usually higher and the strains are stronger.
+My advice: Don’t underestimate the weed quality, I did that mistake myself.
+Even if you’ve tried cannabis in the past, the dutch quality is usually higher and the strains can be stronger.

 Van Gogh Museum Amsterdam